fansible/symfony-ansible/README.md

 # Ansible provisioning for Symfony project using composer
-This project is meant to make the provisioning of servers as easy as possible to run Symfony apps.
+This project is meant to make the provisioning of servers running one Symfony apps as easy and fast as possible.

 ## How to use it

-1) Add fansible/composer in your composer.json : `"fansible/composer": "dev-master",`
+1) Require fansible/composer in your composer.json : `composer require --dev "fansible/composer"`

 2) Add the file ansible.cfg in your root directory with